 - Abstain from sexual relations 24 hours before the exam.

-The Pap is a screening test, which means that a "negative" Pap smear is good — it means the patient is at lower risk for cervical cancer.
-A "positive" or "abnormal" result indicates that the patient is possibly at higher risk for cervical cancer, and additional tests are required for a diagnosis.
+A "negative" Pap smear is good — it means the patient is at lower risk for cervical cancer.
+A "positive" or "abnormal" result indicates that further testing is needed.
+It doesn’t mean that you have cervical cancer.

 The follow up options depend on the results and will be discussed with you by your provider.

 Depending on the result, it may be recommended that you have a colposcopy, which is an office procedure where a doctor takes a closer look at your cervix using a magnifying lens.
 The doctor may want to take a biopsy (a specimen of tissue) for microscopic examination by the lab to determine if precancerous or cancerous cells are present.
 Follow up options would be determined by the result.

 If you’d like to meet with a provider and find the best care options, it’s time to reach out to Main Line Health.
 Schedule a visit with a specialist today.

 Women’s health care at Main Line Health

 Our specialists provide the latest technological advancements with expertise and compassion — working to find the best possible treatment while prioritizing your comfort and peace of mind throughout the care journey.